Archicad: Languages and localizations

-ArchiCAD is available in a number of localized versions.
+Archicad is available in many localized versions.
 In addition to a translated user interface and documentation, these versions have a set of parametric objects (object libraries) developed considering the specific requirements of the regional market, and different default values for object properties, menu arrangements, etc.

 Extensions

 Various free and commercial add-on products and extensions add extra functionality to Archicad or provide further data exchange possibilities with other software applications.
-Some of these extensions are developed by Graphisoft, such as the freely available Trimble SketchUp, Google Earth or Maxon's Cinema 4D import/export add-ons or other extensions sold separately such as Graphisoft MEP Modeler, Graphisoft EcoDesigner or Graphisoft Virtual Building Explorer; while there are a number of add-ons provided by third party vendors, such as Cigraph or Cadimage.
+Some of these extensions are developed by Graphisoft, such as the freely available Trimble SketchUp, Google Earth or Maxon's Cinema 4D import/export add-ons or other extensions sold separately such as Graphisoft MEP Modeler, Graphisoft EcoDesigner or Graphisoft Virtual Building Explorer; while there are several add-ons provided by third-party vendors, such as Cigraph or Cadimage.

 Version history

 For a detailed version history see the help center article.